 Tooth abscesses, for instance, may cause serious complications if left untreated.
 Besides pain, you may experience swelling in the face or cheeks, fever, or swollen lymph nodes in the neck.
 If the fluid doesn’t drain, the infection can spread to the surrounding tissues.
 In the worst case scenario, you may develop sepsis, a condition that may require surgical drainage.

 In case of a dental emergency, see a dentist the same day or no later than the next day.
 After a careful examination, he will prescribe the most appropriate treatment.
+You can’t expect to just get free dental care at the emergency room (unless you have dental insurance that definitely would cover that).

 For example, in case of an abscess, the dentist may not be able to treat the tooth right away.
 But he can recommend painkillers, antibiotics, and anti-inflammatory drugs to reduce swelling and eliminate the infection.
 Later, you will get your tooth treated.